January 28, 2021

 Temple Baptist.

-but you can’t be in your car with the windows
+restaurant, but you can’t be in your car with

-rolled up at a drive-in church service," said
+the windows rolled up at a drive-in church

-a statement of interest that urges the court to
+interest that urges the court to rule in the

 First Liberty Institute is representing King